 - As the fashion industry is leaving “take, make, waste” behind, there is an increasing demand for recycled raw materials.
 There is an urgent opportunity to create social inclusion along the new value chains.

 - Informal waste pickers rank among the lowest in the social hierarchy in Bengaluru.
-They are fundamental to the city’s waste management system, yet they live in poverty, suffer harassment and have little linkage to governmental institutions.
+They are fundamental to the city’s waste management system, yet they live in poverty, suffer harassment and have limited access to social security.

 - The H&M Foundation initiated and funds Saamuhika Shakti, a collective impact initiative aiming to equip waste pickers to lift themselves out of poverty through a holistic ecosystem of eight organisations.

 - The plastic waste sourced by waste pickers in Bengaluru is sold to social enterprise Hasiru Dala Innovations.
 From there, the reclaimed plastic is used by two H&M Group suppliers — turning the waste into buttons featured on garments sold worldwide.